singhrahu/chatbot/README.md

-A calendar with events for students.Built using MERN stack.
+A chat room with events for users.
+Built using MERN stack and for authentication JWT has been implemented.